wp-plugins/file-gallery/readme.txt

 6. Settings page
 7. Post thumb and number of attachments as extras in this view
 8. Copying attachments from media library
+9. With "WPML Multilingual CMS" plugin istalled, you'll be able to copy all attachments from the original post to translated one in two clicks

 == Installation ==